How to Install a Fiberglass Pool with a Tanning Ledge—the Right Way

 Our fiberglass pools with integrated tanning ledges

-At River Pools, we’ve integrated tanning ledges into our Del Sol, Crescent Cove, and Roman Lounger models.
+At River Pools, we’ve integrated tanning ledges into our D Series, C Series, and L36 model.
 If you’re interested in an inground pool with a tanning ledge, you might want to check out these fiberglass pool designs.

-The rectangular Del Sol has a big tanning ledge in the shallow end as well as two-person seats on each corner of the deep end.
+The rectangular D Series has a big tanning ledge in the shallow end as well as two-person seats on each corner of the deep end.

-The 36-ft.
-Roman Lounger mixes an open swim area in the middle with both a giant tanning ledge and a long bench seat.
+The 36-ft.-long Roman-end L36 model mixes an open swim area in the middle with both a giant tanning ledge and a long bench seat.

 This is one of our best-selling models as it melds the modern ledge with a classical design.